YaoGroup/GroundedIceStream2D_SyntheticData/README.md

 $$\dot\epsilon_{eff}^2 = \dot\epsilon_{xx}^2 + \dot\epsilon_{yy}^2 + +\dot\epsilon_{xy}^2 + \dot\epsilon_{xx}\dot\epsilon_{yy} $$

+No slip boundary conditions were applied at the boundary walls and the ice divide.
+Hydrostatic stress balance was applied at the ice shelf front.
+Note that some datasets may have an unconfined ice tongue at the front.

 In each of the `data-#` folders:
 - `md.mat` is the ISSM model file that contains all information regarding the setup, in particular bed and channel geometries, rheology and basal friction.
 - `syndata_full.mat` is a proceessed version of the `md.mat` file that extracts all variables that one could in principle have access to when doing inversion using real data.